KQED News StaffKQED News Staff

 Senior Editor of KQED's Silicon Valley News Desk

 Rachael Myrow is Senior Editor of KQED's Silicon Valley News Desk.
-You can also hear her work on NPR, WBUR's Here & Now and the BBC.
-She periodically guest hosts for KQED's Forum, and interviews celebrities and moderates panels on stages across the San Francisco Bay Area.
-Over the years, she's interviewed Kamala Harris, Arnold Schwarzenegger, Kamau Bell, David Byrne, Van Dyke Parks, Lyrics Born, Armistead Maupin, Tony Kushner, and Tommie Smith, among others.
-Before all this, she hosted The California Report for seven+ years, reporting on topics like poor state regulation of assisted living facilities, the coming robot takeover of Amazon, and how private companies extort tax breaks from cities desperate to land large employers.
+You can hear her work on NPR, WBUR's Here & Now and the BBC.
+She also periodically guest hosts for KQED's Forum.
+Over the years, she's talked with Kamau Bell, Lyrics Born, David Byrne, Kamala Harris, Tony Kushner, Armistead Maupin, Van Dyke Parks, Arnold Schwarzenegger, and Tommie Smith, among others.
+Before all this, she hosted The California Report for 7+ years, reporting on topics like assisted living facilities, the robot takeover of Amazon, and chocolate persimmons.
 Awards?
 Sure: Peabody, Edward R. Murrow, Regional Edward R. Murrow, RTNDA, Northern California RTNDA, SPJ Northern California Chapter, LA Press Club, Golden Mic.
 Prior to joining KQED, Rachael worked in Los Angeles at KPCC and Marketplace.
 She holds degrees in English and journalism from UC Berkeley (where she got her start at public radio on the show "Film Close Ups" at KALX-FM).
-Outside of the studio, you'll find Rachael circling the Stanford Dish, whipping up Instagram-ready meals in her kitchen, and doggedly trying to keep pace with The New Yorker magazines piling up by her toilet.
+Outside of the studio, you'll find Rachael circling the Stanford Dish, and whipping up Instagram-ready meals in her kitchen.

 Sam Harnett is a reporter who covers tech and work at KQED.
 For the last five years he has been reporting on how technology and capitalism are changing the way we think about ourselves and what it means to work.
 He is the co-creator of The World According to Sound, a 90-second podcast that features different sounds and the stories behind them.
 Before coming to KQED, Sam worked as an independent reporter who contributed regularly to The California Report, Marketplace, The World and NPR.